polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 * `lib/`: this directory contains the transpiled ES5 code (you probably shouldn't add this directory to source control).
-* `test/`: the test directory (the tests exercise the ES2015 code in the `/src` directory, rather than the transpiled code).
+* `test/`: the test directory (the tests exercise the ES2015 code in the `/src` directory rather than the transpiled code).

 ## Unit Tests and Coverage

-Babel provides the module `babel-register`, which hooks into Node's require statement.
+Babel provides the module `babel-register` which hooks into Node's require statement.
 This hook compiles your ES2015 code on the fly as your project needs it. `babel-register` is great for writing unit-tests, allowing you to exercise your ES2015 code directly without executing your build step.

-The test coverage tool nyc integrates with `babel-register`, allowing you to add coverage reporting and transpilation in one fell swoop.
+The test coverage tool [nyc](https://github.com/bcoe/nyc) integrates with `babel-register`, allowing you to add coverage reporting and transpilation in one fell swoop.
 Here's how this can be achieved:

 1. install your favorite unit testing framework (in my case `npm i mocha --save-dev`).
 2. install `nyc` (`npm i nyc --save-dev`), `nyc` will be used both for instrumenting